Explore UCD

 Professional Work Experience

-Radiography will first be demonstrated in UCD’s own imaging facilities, before you progress to performing examinations on patients.
-Teaching hospitals also participate in your training and you’ll work alongside radiography colleagues to learn and refine your professional skills.
+Radiography practice will first be demonstrated in UCD’s own imaging facilities, before you progress to performing examinations on patients.
+Teaching hospitals also actively contribute to your training and professional development and you will work alongside radiography colleagues to learn and refine your professional skills and clinical decision-making.
+Early clinical exposure during the second trimester will help ensure that you are professionally- and patient-focused early in your studies.
+You will undertake 1,200 hours of hospital-based training over the course of the programme, some of which takes place during the summer periods.

 Stage 1